-Common core.
-Education decisions should be made by state and local school boards.
-Ben comes from a family of educators and knows we can trust our teachers and with support from involved parents to do what’s best for each child.
+Trusting our teachers.
+Ben trusts our teachers, and believes educational decisions should be made by state and local school boards.
+Ben comes from a family of educators and knows we can trust our teachers and involved parents to do what’s best for each child.
 When lesson plans are mandated from the top and the classroom teacher and local community are overruled, then our students will suffer.
 We have to give our schools and teachers the flexibility to innovate.
 Ben is opposed to common core.

-Free community college.
+Vocational school and community college for everyone.
 Ben supports President Obama’s College Promise Plan.
 An affordable public education is a fundamental freedom.
 We know a lot more than we used to, so of course a public education should take longer.
 Those of us who can’t afford community college should be able to get the skills they need to succeed.

 IDEA and freedom of education for disabled students.
 A good education is a fundamental freedom, we don’t lose our freedoms just because we have a disability, therefore to protect freedom for everyone the government must guarantee a real education to every disabled student.
 Individualized Education Programs, with coordination between involved parents and terrific teachers, ensure that each child gets access to a real education.
 Ben agrees with Chief Justice Roberts’ recent decision protecting IDEA: